What is Section 80U

 - A Paediatric Neurologist in case of children

-Although both the sections provide income tax deduction on the grounds of disability, the beneficiaries under the respective sections are different.
-Under section 80U, individual suffering from a disability can claim for tax deductions for self only.
+Although both sections provide income tax deductions on the grounds of disability, the beneficiaries under the respective sections are different.
+Under section 80U, individuals suffering from a disability can claim tax deductions for self only.
 While under Section 80DD, dependant family members of the individual suffering from the disability can claim the tax deduction.
-Here, dependant family members include spouse, children, parents, siblings of the disabled person.
+Here, dependant family members include the spouse, children, parents and siblings of the disabled person.

 - You need to be a resident individual certified by the medical authority to be a person with disability, anytime during the financial year, to claim this deduction for yourself

 - NRIs or Non-Resident Indians are not eligible to claim a deduction under Section 80U

 Q. How do I claim the deduction under Section 80U?